-As of September this year, land register coverage stands at over 63 per cent of titles and over 30 per cent of land mass.
+As of December 2017, land register coverage stands at over 64.4 per cent of titles and over 30.90 per cent of land mass.
 In the 12 months to September, the increase in land mass is just larger than the county of Fife, or the equivalent of Clackmannanshire, Glasgow, Kinross, West Lothian and Nairn added together.

 The land register is Scotland’s register – it belongs to the people.
 Therefore it’s important that land and property owners who wish to register their properties feel that they’re an intrinsic part of the process.
 Our Knowledge Base has a step by step guide to voluntary registration, designed to help people through the process, and we encourage anyone thinking of registering their property to visit this resource.